gomills/millcrawler/README.md

     - other scripts: ignore all except robots.txt and sitemap.yaml DONE

-    - HTTPs responses: headers for [debugging endpoints] and error payloads.
+    - HTTPs responses: headers for [debugging endpoints] and error payloads. headers, maybe just check  each for https prefix?
+STILL NOT IMPLEMENTED

 - Stealthness:  DONE
     - TLS fingerprinting: https://github.com/refraction-networking/utls